How much alcohol a day?

 When alcohol is consumed, it passes from the stomach and intestines into the blood, a process called absorption.
 While all ingested alcohol is eventually absorbed, the rate of absorption is determined by factors including the amount of food in your system, the rate at which you consume alcohol, the type of drink, and other medications or drugs in your system.
 To prevent over-intoxication, a person needs to absorb less alcohol than they may metabolize.
 For most people, the liver metabolizes approximately one drink per hour.
 A drink is one and a half ounces of standard 80-proof liquor, 12 ounces of beer, or a five ounce glass of wine.

 When thinking about alcohol use over the longer-term, guidelines for light to moderate drinking include limiting alcohol intake to one drink or less a day for women and two drinks or less per day for men.
 Health risks are more likely to increase as more alcohol is consumed.
 According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), heavy drinking is considered four or more drinks a day or more than 14 drinks in a week for men and three drinks or more a day or more than seven drinks a week for women.
 Drinking heavily is associated with several health consequences including chronic diseases (cirrhosis, cancer, and high blood pressure), as well as unintentional injuries, violence, and alcohol abuse or dependence.
-If you're at Columbia on the Morningside campus and you have a concern about your drinking or use of other substances, contact Counseling and Psychological Services to make an appointment.
-If you are on the Medical Center campus, you can contact the Mental Health Service.
+If you'd like to explore your drinking behaviors, you might be interested in speaking with a health educator or mental health professional to learn more.

 Used in moderation, alcohol can be a part of celebrating and socializing.
 Knowing what qualifies as lower- and higher-risk drinking can help you make healthier choices.
 Cheers to that!